 "Is there a body shaped bundle wrapped in a blanket on her sofa?"

 Sam and Toby had settled at the kitchen table, picking at the breakfast items.
 "Do you need to lie down or something?"
 Toby asked having not spent a whole day with Sam for some time.

 "I don't need to be put down for a nap!"
 Sam replied indignantly.
 Sections of the paper were swapped.
-Toby sat tutting and muttering until Sam could take it no more and took the politics section from him and gave him back the sports pages.
+Toby sat tutting and muttering until Sam could take it no more and took it from him and gave him the sports section.